 To be followed in 2004 by Amazon Abyss

 Kate joined Peter Snow and underwater cameraman Mike de Gruy to present BBC’s The Abyss.
 She descended 300 meters (1000 ft) underwater in a submarine, in search of the rarely seen six-gilled shark.
-Kate’s excited reaction when they actually found it was one of the highlights of the series.

 Co-presenting with Quentin Willson